cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 The CoreSign algorithm computes a signature from SK, a secret key, and message, an octet string.

-CoreSign takes the following parameter:

-- hash\_to\_point, a function whose interface is described in (#definitions).
-  When instantiating CoreSign for minimal signature size, this function MUST output a point in G1.
-  When instantiating CoreSign for minimal public key size, this function MUST output a point in G2.
-  For security, this function SHOULD be either a random oracle encoding or a nonuniform encoding, as defined in [I-D.hash-to-curve].

-- point\_to\_signature, a function that invokes the appropriate serialization routine ((#definitions)) depending on which signature variant is in use.

-  - When instantiating KeyGen for minimal signature size,

-        point\_to\_signature(P) := point\_to\_octets\_G1(P)

-  - When instantiating KeyGen for minimal public key size,

-        point\_to\_signature(P) := point\_to\_octets\_G2(P)

 ~~~
 signature = CoreSign(SK, message)